-- On the 4th day of tardiness, a student will receive an after school detention - On the 7th day of tardiness, a student will receive a Saturday detention and parent contact will be made (telephone). - On the 10th day of tardiness, a student will receive a half day of in school suspension and a parent meeting will be requested.
+- On the 4th day of tardiness, a student will receive an after school detention - On the 7th day of tardiness, a student will receive a Saturday detention and parent contact will be made (telephone).
+If the student does not attend the Saturday detention, they will not be allowed to return to school without a conference with the parents. - On the 10th day of tardiness, a student will receive a half day of in school suspension and a parent meeting will be requested.
 Parking privileges will be suspended for the remainder of the quarter and next quarter. - On the 13th day of tardiness, a student will receive a full day of in school suspension and have their parking pass revoked until the end of the semester.